 As for countries with low birth rates, well, those governments try to step in as well.
 Methods of encouraging more births can be pretty creative — and a lot less scary than forced sterilizations.
 For example, in one European country you might be able to win a major appliance by having a baby on a certain day!

-Click on through to learn about population control methods in countries around the world!
+Here are some population control methods in countries all around the world!